-- a.
-An Applicable Child is a child who: - (1) Meets the applicable age for the federal fiscal year (see Table 5-1 below); or, - (2) Has been in foster care for at least 60 consecutive months; or, - (3) Is a sibling to an eligible Applicable Child if both are to have the same adoption placement.
+- c.
+Applicable Child Criteria.
+An Applicable Child is a child who meets at least one of the three criteria.
+A Not Applicable Child is a child who does not meet any of the three criteria: - (1) Meets the applicable age for the federal fiscal year in which the AAA is effective (see Table 5-1 below); or, - (2) Has been in foster care for at least 60 consecutive months; or, - (3) Is a sibling to an eligible Applicable Child if both have the same adoption placement.
+This criterion is also met if a sibling will be placed into an adoption placement in which a sibling has already been adopted.